 US Life Insurance Industry Statistics

-Life expectancy dropped in both 2020 and 2021, meaning policyholders aren’t living quite as long.
-This means that insurance companies could see a continued increase in payouts in the coming decades.
+Life expectancy is the lowest it’s been in decades, which means policyholders aren’t living as long, either.
+Reduced life expectancy means that insurance companies could see a continued increase in payouts in the coming decades.

 • Only one-third of consumers know that insurance brokers need accreditation.

-• The 10 largest L&H companies cumulatively share 55% of the market.
+• The 10 largest L&H companies collectively share 52.8% of the market.[6]

-• MetLife has the largest share of direct premiums written, with $103.3 billion in 2020, or an 11.3% market share — about $40 billion more than any other company.
+• MetLife has the largest share of direct premiums written, with $111.9 billion in 2022, or a 12% market share — about $35 billion more than any other company.[6]

-• To raise capital, insurance companies cumulatively offered $4.4 billion in public equity in 2021.
+• To raise capital, insurance companies cumulatively offered $2.5 billion in public equity in 2022 — almost half of 2021’s $4.4 billion value.[6]

 Common Life Insurance Misunderstandings

-Even though life insurance can help supplement retirement income, replace the income of a top wage earner, and create a sense of stability after a loved one passes away, many Americans don’t have it.
+Life insurance can help supplement retirement income, replace the income of a top-wage earner, and create a sense of stability after a loved one passes away.
+Still, many Americans don’t have it.
 Let’s break down a few common myths that deter people from getting the life insurance coverage they need.

 1. The IRS will take taxes out of my life insurance benefit payout.